ngyewkong/DevOpsMasterClass/docker/README.md

 ## Docker Volumes - Persistent Data

+- Containers are immutable - Once deployed can only redeploy not able to make changes on the container
+- Containers are Stateless - refresh or restart will override the existing state of the container back to the default (data lost)
+- By default, all files created inside a container are stored on a writable container layer
+- Data does not persist when container no longer exists, hard to get data out of the container if another process needs it
+- Docker gt two solns: store files in host machine either using volumes or bind mounts
 - During Volume creation, it is stored within a directory on the Docker host machine.
 - Created and managed by containers
 - Can be set in Dockerfile using VOLUME keyword